upthebuzzard/upthebuzzard.github.io/_games/greedy-devils.md

 ## Taking turns

 In each round, each player takes their turn to choose one action (with a caveat that a fight could break out at any time).
-And when deciding of there is to be a fight, the players are consulted in the same order as for choosing actions.
+And when deciding if there is to be a fight, the players are consulted in the same order as for choosing actions.

 For 2 players, alternate who goes first in each round.